-Several officers immediately went to the bedroom of 15-year-old JW, who was in bed, and they then handcuffed J informing him that he was to be detained whilst the search of the premises took place.
+Several officers immediately went to the bedroom of 15-year-old Josh, who was in bed, and they then handcuffed J informing him that he was to be detained whilst the search of the premises took place.

-During his detention Mr W was aware that several of his neighbours and other passersby and bus passengers could see him being detained in the van, which, in his own words made him feel ‘like an animal in a zoo.’
+During his detention Mr Watkins was aware that several of his neighbours and other passersby and bus passengers could see him being detained in the van, which, in his own words made him feel ‘like an animal in a zoo.’

-Eventually Mr W and half an hour later his son were released from the vans in which they had been locked, and the Officers departed the premises, having found no drugs or any other illegal material, and no further action was taken against any of the family in connection with this matter.
+Eventually Mr Watkins and half an hour later his son were released from the vans in which they had been locked, and the Officers departed the premises, having found no drugs or any other illegal material, and no further action was taken against any of the family in connection with this matter.

 I was of the view that this action was draconian, unnecessary and an illegal act on the part of the Police.

 So the question arises, do Police Officers executing a search warrant at premises have a power to detain some or all of the occupants of the premises whilst the search is carried out, if those occupants are not doing anything which would otherwise amount to reasonable suspicion of a criminal offence, and thereby justify a lawful arrest?
-To what extent are Police Officers who behave in the way that they did towards the W family behaving outside the bounds of the law, and subjecting people such as the Ws to false imprisonment?
+To what extent are Police Officers who behave in the way that they did towards the Watkins family behaving outside the bounds of the law, and subjecting people such as the Watkins to false imprisonment?

 There is extensive case law in regards to this issue.